 Some tests may allow you to complete one section, and return to finish additional sections (multiple attempts not allowed/force completion this test can be saved and resumed later)

 Some tests may be timed; the time allotted will be displayed.
 A timer will appear showing the elapsed time you have been in the test.
-While Blackboard will not stop the test after the allotted time has elapsed, it will record the time spent on the test.
-Your instructor may penalize you if more time was taken than allotted for the test.
+Depending on the timer settings:

-Some tests are all-at-once assessments, which allow you to access the entire test and move around from item to item.
+Some tests display questions all-at-once, which allow you to access the entire test and move around from item to item.

 When using a mouse with a scroll wheel, be careful scrolling.
 Always click a blank area on the test before using the scroll wheel.
 This will insure you do not inadvertently change answers on the Test.